-- 26000. (a) This chapter shall be known, and may be cited, as the Medical Cannabis Regulation and Control Act. - (b) It is the intent of the Legislature in enacting this chapter to provide for the statewide regulation of the commercial cannabis activity and the enforcement of laws relating to commercial cannabis activities without preempting city or county ordinances regulating or banning these activities.
-This chapter is an exercise of the police powers of the state for the protection of the safety, welfare, health, peace, and morals of the people of the state. - 26001.
-Without limiting the authority of a city or county pursuant to Section 7 of Article XI of the California Constitution, or any other provision of law, and subject to that authority, the state shall have the exclusive right and power to regulate and license persons for the cultivation, manufacture, transportation, sale, and other related activities regarding medical cannabis within the state.
+26000. (a) This chapter shall be known, and may be cited, as

+- the Medical Cannabis Regulation and Control Act. - (b) It is the intent of the Legislature in enacting this chapter to provide for the statewide regulation of the commercial cannabis activity and the enforcement of laws relating to commercial cannabis activities without preempting city or county ordinances regulating or banning these activities.
+This chapter is an exercise of the police powers of the state for the protection of the safety, welfare, health, peace, and morals of the people of the state. - (c) Nothing in this chapter, or any regulations promulgated thereunder, shall be deemed to limit the authority or remedies of a city or county under any provision of law, including, without limitation, Section 26010 or 26060 or Section 7 of Article XI of the California Constitution.

+26001.
+Without limiting the authority of a city or county pursuant to Section 7 of Article XI of the California Constitution, or any other provision of law, and subject to that authority, the state shall have the primary right and power to regulate and license persons for the cultivation, manufacture, transportation, sale, and other related activities regarding medical cannabis within the state.
 In the exercise of these rights and powers, the state and each of its agencies are hereby deemed not to be engaged in activities requiring licensure under this chapter.